 Access to the Site

 The Land Conservancy is keeping the well-being of the bats as the highest priority in the management of the house, therefore the location of the site is kept confidential.
-For researchers and others requiring access for specific purposes, please contact TLC’s Vancouver Island Regional Office to arrange supervised access.
+For researchers and others requiring access for specific purposes, please contact TLC’s office to arrange supervised access.

 Statement of Significance